The 20 Best Familial Periodic Paralysis Doctors in North Korea

 Chinju, KR

-Ha Jang practices in Chinju, Republic of Korea.
+Ha Jang practices practicing medicine in Chinju, Republic of Korea.
 Ms. Jang is rated as an Experienced expert by MediFind in the treatment of Familial Periodic Paralysis.
-Her top areas of expertise are Interstitial Nephritis, Alcoholic Ketoacidosis, Familial Periodic Paralysis, Baker Cyst, and Nephrectomy.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Interstitial Nephritis, Alcoholic Ketoacidosis, Familial Periodic Paralysis, Ileostomy, and Nephrectomy.

 Experienced in Familial Periodic Paralysis